Summer Assignments

 TASK #2 Choose one chapter from each category and write a ½ page reflection (four total)

-Your assignment should be typed and will be due the second day of class.
+Your assignment should be typed as a single document.
+A work cited page and parenthetical references are not required, but you do need to reference specific ideas and examples from the text to support your summary and reflection.
+Your work will be due the second day of class.
 If you have class 2nd semester, your work will be due on the second day of 2nd semester.
 The grading for this work is formative.

 If you have questions about the reading or the assignment, you can email Mrs. Nebeker (lnebeker@edenpr.org).
 She will check email at least once a week during the summer.